Shake, Rattle & Roll (film): "Pridyider"

-The Delfin family moved to a new house after the husband migrated to Saudi Arabia for work.
+The Delfin family move to a new house after the husband migrated to Saudi Arabia for work.
 The family consists of Lorna, her daughter Virgie, their housekeeper Nelia and the husband's lecherous nephew Dodong.
 Their home includes an old refrigerator from the kitchen.

-The next day, Lorna becomes suspicious of their refrigerator after she saw visions of body parts around her when she gathered food.
-Later, when Nelia was taking a snack, the refrigerator attacks her.
+The next day, Lorna becomes suspicious of their refrigerator after she saw visions of body parts around her when she gathers food.
+Later, when Nelia takes a snack, the refrigerator attacks her.
 The fridge drags Nelia and slams her repeatedly before she collapses to the floor dead.
-In Detective Caloy Torres' investigations on Nelia's death, the detective believes that Dodong was responsible for the incident but Lorna denied Torres' accusations as Dodong was claimed to be innocent.
-He tried to clarify about the incident and his suspicions on Dodong to Lorna and advises her to protect her daughter.
-The next day, Virgie's boyfriend Max was found dead when Lorna discovered his severed arm.
-Lorna calls back the detective to take Dodong into custody but he was killed as well after Torres found his severed head in the fridge.
+In Detective Caloy Torres' investigations on Nelia's death, the detective is suspicious of Dodong but Lorna defends him.
+He tries to clarify about the incident and his suspicions on Dodong to Lorna and advises her to protect her daughter.
+The next day, Virgie's boyfriend Max is found dead when Lorna discovers his severed arm.
+Lorna calls back the detective to take Dodong into custody but he is killed as well after Torres finds his severed head in the fridge.

 Torres becomes suspicious of how the incident is related to previous crimes that happened in 1975.
-In his research, he found out from an old newspaper that a serial rapist murdered his victims and hide their chopped body parts in the refrigerator.
-Concerned about the danger that plagued on Lorna and her daughter, Torres races to the house to save them.
-Meanwhile, at the house, the refrigerator begins to consume Virgie.
-Torres and Lorna arrive to save her but the fridge was able to consume Virgie further.
-Lorna managed pull the plug off the fridge from the socket, neutralizing the refrigerator's power and saving her daughter from danger.
+In his research, he finds out from a newspaper that a serial rapist murdered his victims and hid their chopped body parts in the refrigerator.
+Concerned about the danger that threatens Lorna and her daughter, Torres races to the house to save them.
+Meanwhile, the refrigerator begins to consume Virgie.
+Torres and Lorna arrive to save her but the fridge consumes Virgie further.
+Lorna manages to pull the plug off the fridge from the socket, neutralizing the refrigerator's power and saving her daughter.
 Afterwards, Torres shows the family the newspapers about the crime that happened in the house.